 Man arrested for 'threatening' MBTA riders with pet rat named Jerry

-Transit police arrested the 57-year-old Boston man who they say is "well known" for causing problems with the rat named Jerry.
+Transit police arrested 57-year-old Jeffery Stuart, Boston man who they say is "well known" for causing problems with the rat named Jerry.

 He was taken into custody at the Oak Grove T station at about 4 p.m.
 Thursday evening.
 Police said he was also drinking and being disorderly.

+"He's very concerned about what they did with Jerry," the lawyer said.
+"That's his pet."

+Prosecutors want Stuart to stay away from the MBTA.
+The judge said had concerns about Stuart's mental competency and called for a doctor.

-In December, police said riders felt "unsafe" when the man had his pet rat sitting on his shoulder on the bus at Jackson Square.
+In December, police said riders felt "unsafe" when a man had his pet rat sitting on his shoulder on the bus at Jackson Square.

 for more features.